Arboreal Categories: An Axiomatic Theory of Resources: Arboreal Categories

 \begin{rem} Let $X$ be any object of an arboreal category $\C$.
 Lemma~\ref{l:path-cat-suprema}\ref{suprema-of-paths}, combined with Lemma~\ref{l:arboreal-consequences}\ref{canonical-suprema}, implies that the poset of embeddings $\Emb{X}$ admits all suprema, hence is a complete lattice.
 In fact, $\Emb{X}$ is a \emph{perfect} lattice.

 Recall that an element $x$ of a complete lattice $L$ is \emph{completely join-irreducible} provided that, for any subset $M \subseteq L$, $x=\bigvee M$ entails $x\in M$.
 A lattice is perfect if it is complete, completely distributive, and each of its elements is a supremum of completely join-irreducible ones.
 It is well known, \cf \cite{Raney1952} or~\cite[Theorem~10.29]{DP2002}, that a lattice is perfect precisely when it is isomorphic to the lattice $\mathcal{D}(P)$ of downwards closed subsets of a poset $P$.
+Equivalently, when it is isomorphic to the lattice of downwards closed subsets of the poset of its completely join-irreducible elements.